devadvent/Resume/README.md

 **M Usman Saeed :** Software Engineer – iOS, Swift, Objective-C
 <itsusman.saeed@gmail.com>
-+923126042881    Mohlan WalMultan Road, Lahore
++923126042881, +923176450392  Mohlan Wal Multan Road, Lahore
 LinkedIn Profile:
 <https://www.linkedin.com/in/usman-saeed--9774997b/>

 Summary

-> Results-oriented software developer professional with two and a half years experience in iOS application development positions.
+> Results-oriented software developer professional with 4 plus years of experience in iOS application development.
 I make it my goal to create mobile apps with a user in mind, creating applications with a useable user interface experience.
 I also understand the importance of creating highly readable and easily maintainable source code.
 I constantly strive to learn new technologies and look for ways to advance myself in this rapidly changing industry.

 ### **Technical Skills**